 If you are in a foreign country on a tourist visa, you may decide that want to stay there for a while.
-If so, you’ll need to figure out what you are going to do when the visa expires.
+If so, you’ll need to figure out what you are going to do when your visa expires.

 If you find yourself faced with that dilemma, there are only a handful of options.

+We stayed in Malaysia for 4 years thanks to the MM2H retirement visa.
+In every other case, we’ve relied on visa on arrival (VOA) or e-visas.
 Many of our stories on this site are actually a direct result of having to leave the country for visa reasons.

-1. Get a visa extension
+1. Apply for a visa extension

-And sometimes it’s not.
-Our social visa for Indonesia, for example, was only good for 60 days.
+And sometimes, it’s not.
+Our social visa for Indonesia, for instance, was only valid for 60 days.
 The renewal process took at least 5 days and required traveling to Bali’s immigration office three times.

 2. Return to your native country

 You know what they say about not appreciating things until you don’t have them?
 Sometimes you also appreciate things more when you get them again, such as well-paved roads with clear road signs, or even more, being able to drink water straight from the tap.